michaelrockhold/embeddedresourcetool/README.md

 #  Embedded Resource Tool

-This tiny project demonstrates how to embedded arbitrary data resources into the binary file of a command-line tool.
+This tiny project demonstrates how to embed arbitrary data resources into the binary file of a command-line tool.
 This demo is specific to applying this technique in the context of developing macOS or iOS tools, but the general principle is valid for Linux and Unixes; it's entirely